 Survey participants who have worked at Covidien for between five and 10 years earn $76K annually on average.
 The greater proportion of employees (31 percent) report one to four years of experience and bring home median pay of about $62K per year.

 Earning around $98K annually on average, Senior Product Development Engineers receive the most money, followed by Senior Mechanical Engineers ($96K), Engineering Project Managers ($86K), and Medical Devices Quality Engineers (approximately $74K).
 Earning only $66K on average, Product Development Engineers make less than most people in the company.

 Monetary compensation comes to about $111K per year for Certified SolidWorks Professionals, far surpassing the earnings of non-credentialed workers.
 Earning a Certified Six Sigma Black Belt certification garners significant financial rewards of approximately $102K annually on average.
 Employees who have a Doctorate (PhD) make the most here, hauling in $118K per year.

 In this role, the best-paying skill appears to be Product Development; individuals who claim it among their capabilities enjoy a higher median salary of around $96K annually.
 A relatively widespread skill at Covidien is Project Management; slightly less than a fourth of employees use it for work.
 Other skills in demand are Microsoft Excel, Microsoft Office, and Data Analysis.

 Benefits and Perks

-Paid time off is hard to come by at Covidien; the company rewards only one-half of respondents with paid vacation time and only 23 percent with sick leave.
-Almost all workers report contributing to a 401(k).
-A large number of workers report having health insurance, and most workers report having dental coverage.
-Privileges also include a stock purchase plan, life insurance, tuition reimbursement, and a company cell phone.
+Paid time off is hard to come by at Covidien; the company rewards only half of workers with paid vacation time and only 22 percent with sick leave.
+The vast majority of workers report contributing to a 401(k).
+For a large number of employees, benefits include health insurance, and most survey participants get dental coverage, too.
+A few more workplace perks are a stock purchase plan, life insurance, tuition reimbursement, and a subsidized cell phone.